FeatureBaseDB/featurebase/docs/administration.md

 Pilosa v0.9 introduces a few compatibility changes that need to be addressed.

-**Configuration changes**: These changes need to occur during step 5 above:
+**Configuration changes**: These changes need to occur before starting Pilosa v0.9:

 1. Cluster-resize capability eliminates the `hosts` setting.
 Now, cluster membership is determined by `gossip`.
 This is only a factor if you are running Pilosa as a cluster.
 2. Gossip-based cluster membership requires you to set a single cluster node as a [coordinator](../configuration/#cluster-coordinator).
 Make sure only a single node has the `cluster.coordinator` flag set.
 3. `gossip.seed` has been renamed [`gossip.seeds`](../configuration/#gossip-seeds) and takes multiple items.
 It is recommended that at least two nodes are specified as gossip seeds.

-**Data directory changes**: These changes also need to occur during step 5 above (while the cluster is shut down):
+**Data directory changes**: These changes need to occur while the cluster is shut down, before starting Pilosa v0.9:

 Pilosa v0.9 adds two new files to the data directory, an `.id` file and a `.topology` file.
 Due to the way Pilosa internally shards indices, upgrading a Pilosa cluster will result in data loss if an existing cluster is brought up without these files.
 New clusters will generate them automatically, but you may migrate an existing cluster by using a tool we called `topology-generator`: